BenardMN/BenardMN/README.md

 - 👋 Hi, I’m @BenardMN
-- 👀 I’m interested in php and python programming.
-Also small to medium UI/UX projects
+- 👀 I’m  a UI/UX designer with figma.
+I have interests in php and python programming, web scaping.
 - 🌱 I’m currently learning Computer Science at Kirinyaga University
 - 💞️ I’m looking to collaborate on small to medium enterprise projects
 - 📫 How to reach me benardmunuve934@gmail.com